Moderate Model Portfolio – Methodology Document – Sept 2025

 ETFs and Index funds are passive investment funds that are linked to an underlying benchmark index and provide a low-cost alternative for taking exposures in the financial market.

-We have utilized our proprietary fund selection FRRISK methodology - MFYadnya.In for shortlisting and adding equity mutual funds, debt funds, and ETF/index funds in model portfolios.
+https://investyadnya.in/fund-o-meter - for shortlisting and adding equity mutual funds, debt funds, and ETF/index funds in model portfolios.

 Is this model portfolio for you?